The UNC Policy Manual

 A professional court reporter, or a similarly reliable means, should be used to enable the production of a verbatim written transcript of the hearing and properly to maintain a record of the documents received by the faculty committee.
 Any such record shall be considered part of the faculty member’s personnel file and is confidential.
 Access to such materials is only allowable as provided by law.

-E. The Chancellor’s Decision.
-The chancellor must base his or her decision on a thorough review of (1) the record evidence from the hearing, and (2) the recommendation of the faculty committee.
+D. The Chancellor’s Decision.
+The chancellor must base their decision on a thorough review of (1) the recorded evidence from the hearing, and (2) the recommendation of the faculty committee.
 While the chancellor should give appropriate deference to the advice of the faculty committee, the final decision is the chancellor’s.
-If the chancellor is considering taking an action that is inconsistent with the recommendation of the hearing committee, the chancellor should consult with the hearing committee, either in person or in writing, before making a decision.
 The chancellor shall notify the faculty member and relevant administrators of the chancellor’s decision in writing.
 In addition, the notice of the decision is to be conveyed to the faculty member by a method which produces adequate evidence of delivery.

 A. Schedule.
-If the board determines that the faculty member has set forth appropriate grounds for an appeal, the board will notify the parties of a schedule for perfecting and processing the appeal.
+If the board, or committee of the board, determines that the faculty member has set forth appropriate grounds for an appeal, the board will notify the parties of a schedule for perfecting and processing the appeal.
 If the faculty member fails to comply with the schedule established for perfecting and processing the appeal, the board may extend the period for complying with the schedule for good cause shown or it may dismiss the appeal.
 The board of trustees will issue its decision on appeal as expeditiously as is practical.

 B. Review on Appeal by the Board of Trustees.
 Consistent with The Code, deference is given to the chancellor’s decision; the board of trustees will exercise jurisdiction under Section 604 C of The Code in a manner that assures the integrity of campus procedures.